-Import Football Manager 2020 Custom Views for improved and easy access to worthy information at player search screen, backroom staff search overview, shortlist panels, individual training, fixture schedule and tactics overview.
-The Custom views makes it easier to find weaknesses, learn more about your players at your possession or at the opposition team and make important adjustment or changes to tactics or training from one screen!
+Import Custom Views for Football Manager 2022 to get easy access to worthy information at player search screen, backroom staff search overview, shortlist panels, individual training, fixture schedule and tactics overview.
+Analyze your squad, the next opposition or you individual players with our custom view megapack.

 - Move the extracted folder ‘Passion4FM FM Custom Views‘ to:

-Documents\Sports Interactive\Football Manager 2020\Views
+Documents\Sports Interactive\Football Manager 2023\Views

-- Open Football Manager 2020 and go to the preferred screen – either it’s the fixture overview or the squad overview of your managing club or the others
+- Open Football Manager 2023 and go to the preferred screen – either it’s the fixture overview or the squad overview of your managing club or the others

 - Select ‘Custom’ in the drop down menu – For example at Squad Players View.